llthomps/ll/_posts/2013-08-13-extreme-methods-tarot.markdown

 It does raise the core question - what is Microsoft's value to modern world?
 If it's just legacy support for all the Microsoft products out there - what we should expect to see are a series of abbreviated large drops downward in marketshare as enterprises refresh their fleets of machines.

 This is already happening in the retail space, with small businesses replacing their PC-based (and frankly ugly) POS solutions with iPads running POS software like Square.
 POS hardware, from Microsoft's perspective, is likely a very low margin market and not necessarily on their radar, but what was on their radar when they were developing Surface?
 Did Microsoft focus on Apple too much when creating the Surface?
 A number of the features, like the keyboards and the use of a filesystem, seem to directly and intentionally oppose iOS and the iPad.
-A device built solely for the intetion of competing, but without any customers in mind.
+A device built solely for the intention of competing, but without any customers in mind.

 ---------------------------------------